Kassymkhan919/Synitheia/README.md

 * There are 2 branches depending on what type of calendar is integrated, physical or digital

 If user does not choose to integrate their calendar...
-* There are 2 branches depening on whether users would like to set reminders to do the habit or not
+* There are 2 branches depending on whether users would like to set reminders to do the habit or not

 *Empty Screens*